jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 _Holy cow!_ Look at that sphere!
 Amaaaaazing!

 That's a great stopping point for now.
-Let's see about cleaning up the code, especially in regard to `rustfmt`.
+Let's see about cleaning up the code, especially in regard to `rustfmt`. `clippy` has some complaints, too!